StevenBlack/bull-bitcoin-export-fix/README.md

 [Bull Bitcoin](https://bullbitcoin.com/) is a Canadian non-custodial bitcoin exchange.
 I used to be a customer, but abandoned the service because personal record-keeping and tax compliance is a pain.
 ## Motivation

 Bull Bitcoin offers a comically inflexible "Export my orders" button that gives you a so-called `.csv` file that has intractable problems.

-Bull Bitcoin technical support has declined several written suggestions for data in a more reasonably interoperative.
-Even though I'm no longer a customer, I have rotten historical data from Bull Bitcoim to deal with.
+Bull Bitcoin support has declined written suggestions to make their data more interoperative.

 This repo contains the code I use to transform the garbage data into a format I can easily use in a spreadsheet.
 In other words, this repo takes shitty data and makes a usable `.csv` file I can actually use.